-Companies participating in STEEEP benefit from tailored training and guidance on effective energy management tools and practices provided by an established network of intelligent energy advisors of Chambers of Commerce and Industry (CCIs) from 10 different countries.
-The companies will learn to measure and consequently control energy costs more efficiently.
+Companies participating in STEEEP benefited from tailored training and guidance on effective energy management tools and practices provided by an established network of intelligent energy advisors of Chambers of Commerce and Industry (CCIs) from 10 different countries.
+The companies learnt to measure and consequently control energy costs more efficiently.

-An experienced academic partner is scientifically evaluating their potential for energy savings, setting efficient targets and monitoring progress in reducing energy consumption.
+An experienced academic partner scientifically evaluated their potential for energy savings and carried out the benchmarking.

-STEEEP will contribute to the EU’s goal of increasing energy efficiency by 2020, while at the same time providing European SMEs with an opportunity to make substantial savings and increase their competitiveness.
+STEEEP contributes to the EU’s goal of increasing energy efficiency by 2020, while at the same time provided European SMEs with an opportunity to make substantial savings and increase their competitiveness.